Wednesday, December 11, 2013

 Jessica: I’m a 27-year-old transgirl, I started on hormones almost 2 years ago and I’ve been living full-time as a woman for over a year.
 I’m much happier now than I was before, I love being female.

 Jessica: I’d watched a few random transgender video blogs before I decided for sure that I was going to transition.
-I used to frequent /r/transgender and /r/asktransgender on Reddit quite often and at the time people were posting videos occasionally to show what they looked and sounded like.
+I used to frequent /r/transgender and /r/asktransgender on Reddit quite often, and at the time, people were posting videos occasionally to show what they looked and sounded like.

 Monika: Can you share where you are in your transition journey at this moment?

+Jessica: I’m waiting to get my second psychological assessment so that I can be approved to get GRS.
+It has been taking a very long time to hear back from the psychologist who needs to approve me.
 During this time I’ve thought about it a lot and sometimes I feel like maybe I would be OK with having a penis the rest of my life and other times I get extremely envious of girls and can’t stop thinking about wanting a vagina.
+This is sorta similar to what I was going through before I transitioned so I think I should listen to the more intense thoughts and go for the surgery.

 Monika: How do you feel about the results of your hormone therapy?
 Are you satisfied with the changes you've experienced?